ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 TODO:run tests in every commit,
 TODO:create 3 environment
-todo:deploy in self managed kube todo:continue with sentry monitoring:done
+todo:deploy in self managed kube
-todo correct view booking detail url http://booking/445 onemail
+todo: add chatbot, that maybe connected to postgres with mcp to answer user question and connect to mcp ferryhopper too, and answer some support question. todo:continue with sentry monitoring:done todo correct view booking detail url http://booking/445 onemail